NVIDIA/NeMo/README.rst

 Install LLMs and MMs Dependencies
 ---------------------------------

-If you work with the LLM and MM domains, three additional dependencies are required: NVIDIA Apex, NVIDIA Transformer Engine, and NVIDIA Megatron Core.
+If you work with the NLP and MM domains, three additional dependencies are required: NVIDIA Apex, NVIDIA Transformer Engine, and NVIDIA Megatron Core.
 When working with the `main` branch, these dependencies may require a recent commit.
+If working with the LLM collection, Apex and Transformer Engine are not required but are recommended.

 The most recent working versions of these dependencies are here: